 Next day we visited Ujjain, which has both historical and religious importance.
 Ujjain is situated about 55 km’s from Indore.
 This is also a seat for one of the most important 12 Jyotirlinga’s, named Mahakaleshwar.
 The temple had a long queue and a very detailed queuing system.
 It took us 3+ hours to have the darshan.
 But once you have had the darshan, you tend to forget all the turmoil of the queues.
 Ujjain also happens to be the one-time kingdom of Vikramaditya (remember Vikram-betal stories), could visit the temple of his Kul-Devi.
 A small religious place, I could feel the undertones of Haridwar, Kashi, Mathura and similar places.
 There is a lot more to Ujjain, which I believe I would have to cover in some other visit, if and when that happens.

 Indore City – Food

 On the way from the airport and to and from Omkareshwar and Ujjain, I did get to see around the Indore city.
-A medium size city with almost facilities that a Metropolitan city can offer.
+A medium-size city with almost facilities that a Metropolitan city can offer.
 But much more accessible, owing to the size and the population.
 Lots of buzz in the markets and lot more nightlife than one would expect.
 But the highpoint of Indore was its food.
-Whether you eat in a up-market restaurant like Sreemaya, street food at Chhappan, food at an institute or home cooked food.
+Whether you eat in an up-market restaurant like Sreemaya, street food at Chhappan, food at an institute or home cooked food.
 Wherever you eat, it always left you wanting to eat more.
 And a sad feeling why do I not get to eat it every day?

 There were quite a few of us who had gone for this visit.
 And each one of us had the same feeling about food.
-It showed in the amount of food stuff we carried back with us.
+It showed in the amount of foodstuff we carried back with us.
 You may actually want to visit this city for food if nothing else.